FACTS ABOUT ZAMBIA

 THE FLAG

 The flag of Zambia was hoisted for the first time at midnight on the 23rd October 1964, symbolising patriotism and the nation’s natural resources.
-An eagle in flight over three stripes of red black and orange on a green background.
+It comprises an eagle in flight over three stripes of red, black and orange on a green background.

-Red represents the struggle for freedom, black, the people of Zambia, orange the country’s mineral wealth and green the wildlife and environment.
-The eagle in flight symbolizes the freedom in Zambia and the ability to rise above national problems.
+Red represents the struggle for freedom; black, the people of Zambia; orange the country’s mineral wealth; and green the wildlife and natural environment.
+The eagle symbolizes the freedom in Zambia and the ability to rise above national problems.

 COAT OF ARMS